alexeymorgunov/unixshellcourse/Notes.md

 * *Single quotes* quote everything inside them as is, no need for escape characters.
 * *Backticks* work as command substitution.
 * *Double quotes* preserve everything except variables and backquoted expressions.
+* *Double parentheses* are used for arithmetic operations.
+* *Braces* are used for parameter expansion, and also to identify variables unambiguously.
+* *Brackets* are a bit more complicated. *Single brackets* use builtin simple test evaluation, while *Double brackets* are more modern and generally more compatible but not all shells have them.
+See [Shell scripting](#shell-scripting) for more examples.
 ```bash
 echo $HOME #what you expect, evaluates the variable
 echo \$HOME #just a string, escapes the variable